 - establish a safety plan, in instances where the abuse has been led by a person within the service, and/or visiting the service to mitigate risk of further abuse.

 Maternal Child Health services guidelines

-In order to provide support for families and children impacted by child abuse Maternal Child Health staff you should follow the Maternal Guilde Health Services Guidelines.
-These will support you in to determine appropriate support and referral necessary in your roles as health care professionals.
+Maternal Health Service Guidelines to provide support for families and children impacted by child abuse.
+These will support you to determine appropriate support and referral necessary in your roles as health care professionals.

 Providing referrals to support services (where appropriate)

 Services can also refer children and their families to a wide range of support services, specialising in providing tailored support and advice for children impacted by abuse and their families.

 For example, the Centre Against Sexual Assault (CASA) provide expert support for victims of sexual assault and Australian Childhood Foundation provide recognised programs that counsel and support children to recover.
 Other agencies such as Safe Steps and Safe and Equal provide support and referrals to victims of family violence.